michaelachmann/face-database/README.md

     cd face-database
     ```

-2. Build and start the application using Docker Compose:
+2. Set the `ENVIRONMENT` variable depending on your environment:

+    - For GPU-enabled systems:
         ```bash
+        export ENVIRONMENT=GPU
+        ```

+    - For CPU-only systems (default, e.g., Mac M3):
+        ```bash
+        export ENVIRONMENT=CPU
+        ```

+3. Build and start the application using Docker Compose:
+    ```bash
     docker-compose up --build
     ```

-3. Access the application in your browser at `http://localhost:8080`.
+4. Access the application in your browser at `http://localhost:8080`.

 ## Usage